 The band began in 2012.
 I was writing and recording new material under the name ACTORS.
 Adam and I had been friends so we fell into playing together very naturally.
 After several line-up changes on synth and bass we landed Shannon and Jahmeel.
 We’ve been releasing singles and b-sides since then.
 I feel very fortunate to have these wonderful artists to share the ACTORS vision with.

-Your track ‘Hit To The Head’ pays a slight homage to The Cure’s song ‘A Strange Day’ which is one of my favorite songs of theirs.
+Your track ‘Hit To The Head’ pays a slight homage to The Cure’s song ‘One Hundred Years’ which is one of my favorite songs of theirs.
 I think Robert Smith would dig the song, what inspired this track?

 Thanks.
 I really don’t know what inspired this track initially.
 The chord progression and melody stuck with me for over a year so I just started tracking one day.
 I don’t make demos.
 I record with the intent of finishing fully realized songs.
 So I was there with a “song” but no lyrics.
 I set up a microphone and started rambling.
 The lyrics just presented themselves.
 What I learned is that it’s really a song about following your calling no matter how hard you keep getting knocked down.